Missing $g$-mass: Investigating the Missing Parts of Distributions: Summary of results

 Sub-Gaussianity is a standard notion, and has been extensively studied for the case of missing mass where $g(p)=p$.
 While sub-Gamma concentration is described in \cite{boucheron2013}, we propose the notion of strongly sub-Gamma concentration, where the log-MGF is upper-bounded by $(v/c^2)\log\frac{e^{-\lambda c}}{1-c\lambda}$, which is the log-MGF of a Gamma random variable with variance parameter $v$ and scale parameter $c$.
 Since the function $\frac{\lambda^2v/2}{1-c\lambda}$, introduced for sub-Gamma concentration in \cite{boucheron2013}, does not correspond to the log-MGF of a Gamma random variable, the notion of strongly sub-Gamma concentration is, perhaps, a useful addition.
 It is easy to show the following implications:

-So, while sub-Gaussianity is the strongest notion, the optimality of the variance factor is critical for obtaining the best possible tail bounds.
-If the variance factor of sub-Gaussian concentration does not coincide with the variance of $Z$, the seemingly weaker notions of concentration, such as strongly sub-Gamma or sub-Gamma concentration, result in better tail bounds on $\pr(Z>E[Z]+\epsilon)$ for a restricted range of $\epsilon$, as illustrated for missing mass later on.
+Note that the variance factor $v$ with which a random variable $Z$ can be $\sG$ or {Strongly sub-Gamma} or $\sg$ is lower bounded by $\text{Var}(Z).$ So, while sub-Gaussianity is the strongest notion i.e. it gives the best tail bound for a given variance factor, the optimality of the variance factor is critical for obtaining the best possible tail bounds.
+If the variance factor of sub-Gaussian concentration does not coincide with the variance of $Z$, there is a possibility of the seemingly weaker notions of concentration, such as strongly sub-Gamma or sub-Gamma concentration with smaller variance factors than $\sG$, resulting in better tail bounds on $\pr(Z>E[Z]+\epsilon)$ for a restricted range of $\epsilon$, as illustrated for missing mass later on.

 Next, we propose the notion of filtered sub-Gaussian concentration, where the log-MGF is upper-bounded by $f(\lambda)=\lambda^2\sigma^2/2+h(\lambda)$.
 In terms of distributions, this is equivalent to convolving a Gaussian distribution with another distribution with log-MGF $h(\lambda)$ (assuming it is a valid log-MGF corresponding to some distribution).
 Hence, we use the terminology of ``filtering'' and call $h(\lambda)$ as a filter.
 The convolution seemingly weakens concentration when compared to sub-Gaussian concentration.
 However, when the variance factor of sub-Gaussian concentration is not optimal, instead of bounding the tail with that of a Gaussian random variable of higher variance, one can possibly obtain better bounds by considering convolutions of a Gaussian random variable (with lower variance) and other random variables.